 The son of working class Mexican-American parents from the east side of Los Angeles, David A. Romero was born in Fontana, CA and was raised in the middle class suburb of Diamond Bar, CA. The youngest of four siblings, Romero attended Diamond Bar High School and graduated from the University of Southern California in 2007 with a double major in Cinema-Television and Philosophy.

-At USC, Romero's interest in cultural issues and activism developed as the leader of the Student Coalition Against Labor Exploitation (SCALE), a branch of the United Students Against Sweatshops (USAS).
+At USC, Romero's interest in cultural issues and activism developed as a leader with the Student Coalition Against Labor Exploitation (SCALE), a branch of the United Students Against Sweatshops (USAS).
 After graduating, Romero's interest in activism continued through his time with CALPIRG and is reflected in the content of his spoken word poetry.

 Romero is the cousin of artist Sonia Romero and nephew of artist Frank Romero of Chicano artist collective Los Four.

-Romero has been published in Heartfire: Revolutionary Poets Brigade Anthology (Volume 2), 2013 Kallatumba Press, a book including the work of San Francisco poet laureates: Lawrence Ferlinghetti, Jack Hirschman, and Alejandro Murguia.
+Romero has been published in Heartfire: Revolutionary Poets Brigade Anthology (Volume 2), 2013 Kallatumba Press, a book including the work of San Francisco poets laureate: Lawrence Ferlinghetti, Jack Hirschman, and Alejandro Murguia.
 Romero has also been published in Revolutionary Poets Brigade: Los Angeles, 2014 Vagabond Press a book including poetry by Michael C. Ford, Matt Sedillo, and Luis J. Rodriguez.

 Romero has self-published three volumes of poetry, Diamond Bars: The Street Version, Fuzhou, and Ellendale Night.
 Romero has edited and self-published books of poetry for Peer Connections at the LGBT Center and the Well at UC Riverside, National Poetry Month at the Ontario Public Library, the Say What?
 Teen Poetry program of the Los Angeles Public Library, and students at the Juvenile Detention and Assessment Center in San Bernardino, CA.

-Romero's poems have been published on websites: CounterPunch, Latino Rebels, Pocho.com, La Bloga, Label Me Latina/o, in newspapers: People's Tribune and Brooklyn & Boyle and have been featured on radio programs on KPFK: Beautiful Struggle and The Pocho Hour of Power.
+Romero's work has been published in literary journals: North American Review, The Temz Review, Black Bear Review, Pine Hills Review, and Angels Flight • literary west, on websites: CounterPunch, Latino Rebels, Pocho.com, La Bloga, Label Me Latina/o, in newspapers: People's Tribune and Brooklyn & Boyle and have been featured on radio programs on KPFK: Beautiful Struggle and The Pocho Hour of Power.